ukadavid/Zuri-Algorithm-Test/README.md

 # Zuri-Algorithm-Test

 Please this is the link to my repository: https://github.com/ukadavid/Zuri-Algorithm-Test

 I'm so sorry, i made a mistake to upload it as a github page.
-I put in a lot of work to this. # Thank you for your understanding
+I put in a lot of work to this.

+Thank you for your understanding

+ Below is also the answers to the problems.
 Answer 1

  let convertFahrToCelsius = (fahr) => {